About Us

 Our Story

-The original group of founders included long-time community leaders and activists Linda Lopez, Dale Miller, Graciela Eulate, Gabriela Valencia, and Everardo (Ever) Rodriguez, who rolled up their sleeves to work on identifying the various issues and divisions that needed attention in NFO, as well as developing goals and strategies that could unify a segmented community, provide educational opportunities and information to a culturally and linguistically diverse population, collaborate with the County of San Mateo authorities to provide appropriate services as needed, and also to represent the larger NFO community, to promote wellness, and help the residents to attain equality and representation as deserved by a community that has been underserved and neglected for decades.
+The original group of founders included long-time community leaders Linda Lopez, Dale Miller, Graciela Eulate, Gabriela Valencia, and Everardo (Ever) Rodriguez.
+Together, they developed strategies to unify a segmented community, and continue providing educational support to a culturally diverse population while collaborating with the County of San Mateo to provide representation and services to the larger NFO community.

-We welcome any and all NFO community members to join us with their expertise to work in solidifying the foundation of a truly community-based organization and work together to improve the livelihood in our different corners of the neighborhood and to thrive collectively and be prepared to take on any challenges.
-We also welcome all government and private organizations to join and help us to advance the work we have started, and to help us lift up community-driven solutions so that our organization can expand and scale our efforts.
-In return we will help the residents of NFO, the businesses as well as the associations and the organization operating in this unincorporated neighborhood.
+We welcome any and all NFO community members to join us in improving livelihood in all the different corners of the neighborhood so we can collectively thrive.
+We also welcome all government and private organizations to help advance the work we started and lift up community-driven solutions as we work to help the residents, businesses, and organizations operating in our neighborhood.
 We are committed, and we invite you to commit as well.

 Return to top ↑